Thursday, April 21, 2016

 We feature different activities each year so that children can try out a broader variety of careers and healthy lifestyle activities, and to share the benefits, and costs, of the programs across campus.

-2015:#MPOWR.
+2015: #MPOWR.
 Kids looked for the Invisible in Water with Analytical and Technical Services Deb Driscoll; searched Oakwood for insects with Entomology (EFB) MS Candidate Wendy Leunberger; App Design with local Microsoft Community Development Specialists Jackie Al-Nwiran and Maya McCallum, and talked with Information Studies PhD candidate (and GPES grad, 2007) Janet Marsden, about Smart Cities--jumping off from the amenities The Jetson's expected the future to bring.
 They learned to check tire pressure and to Fix-a-Flat tire with Mello Velo's Sara and Steve Morris.
 They ended the day with The Music Society's Ecotones (among some other acts) who shared what they do for fun (quality time with friends is part of a healthy work-life balance, after all!) but also shared all the different foci that brought them to ESF in the first place.
-Among the myriad of professional female role models, this year's session also featured some unstated family models: Sara and Steve co-manage their shop, cafe and their home, and our lead chaperones off-ramped and are at-home dads.
+Among the myriad of professional female role models, this year's session also featured some unstated family models: Sara and Steve co-manage their shop, cafe and their home--and will welcome their first child in a few short months, and our lead chaperones off-ramped and are at-home dads.

 Acknowledgements: We thank all our presenters for their time, energy and supplies!
 Superdads Paul Baltzersen and Brad Fierke helped all day; and the ESF Service Track students and members of the Student Environmental Education Coalition pitched in around their class schedules.
 ESF Kids2Work LOGO by RINNAN WHITFORD.
 ALUMNI RELATIONS/ESF CAMPUS BOOKSTORE, cloth shopping bags; OUTREACH, pens.
 SYRACUSE UNIVERSITY BOOKSTORE, pencils; COMMUNICATIONS pencils, bumper stickers and Oakie tattoos.
 CENTENNIAL HALL water bottles and frisbees.
 COPY CENTER provided print services.
 Lunch, snacks, and organizational oversight were provided by the ESF WOMEN'S CAUCUS, with the assistance of the PROVOST and MORRISVILLE AUXILIARY SERVICES.
 PHYSICAL PLANT set up spaces in Gateway and Marshall Hall--with very little turnaround time between other events in both spaces.